jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-05-testability-and-good-systems.md

 <sup id="footnote-2">[2]</sup>
-<small>Of course, I understand that there must be a limit to the depth of the tests. --- In our universe, a system with an infinitely deep tests would not be a system that is of any use to its creator/s, I think. :smile: ([back ^](#footnote-indicator-2))</small>
+<small>Of course, I understand that there must be a limit to the depth of the tests. --- In our universe, a system which has to go through an infinitely deep levels of tests would not be a system that will be of any use to its creator/s, I think. :smile:  ([back ^](#footnote-indicator-2))</small>